Palmer-Group-DSM/CodeKatas/Katas/ArgsKata.md

 The schema is indicated as having 3 flags (v, p, d).
 The 'v' flag does not have any values associated with it - it's a boolean value,  ```true``` if present, ```false``` if not.
 The 'p' flag (port in this case) should be supplied with an integer value.
 The 'd' flag (directory in this case) should be supplied with a string value.

 Once the schema has been specified, your args parser should accept the argument list.
-It should validate that the args are valid.
+It should validate the args.
 Finally, your parser should expose a method that accepts a flag as a parameter and returns the corresponding value (ensuring it's the correct type).

 ### Default Values
 If a flag mentioned in the schema is not present in args passed to the command line, your program should return a default according to the specified type (0 for integer, "" for string, ```false``` for boolean).